-What is the Message Center?
+What is the “Message Center”?

-The Message Center is the section on the website that shows the participant what messages were sent to the captioner and the captioner’s responses to those messages.
-It acts in much the same manner as a chat window but the communication from the captioner is highly restricted within the Message Center.
+The “Message Center” shows the RCC user’s messages to the captioner and the captioner’s responses.
+It acts similarly to a chat window, except that the communication from the captioner is highly restricted.
 No one else can view this private dialogue.
-Only text that appears on the live transcript window becomes a part of the transcript.
+Only text that appears on the real-time streaming display becomes a part of the transcript.

-- Font Style
+- Font style, size, color

-- Background Color
+- Background color

 - New Text

-- Display New Text
+- Display New text

 - Delay (0-60 sec)